What does “an aggression reactive dog” mean?

 Domesticated dogs through evolution.
 Most dogs assume a neutral role toward people, but some dogs will challenge their people or other dogs.
 An aggressive dog may stare, bark, growl, snap or even bite when you give him/her a command or ask him/her to give up a toy, treat or resting place.
 Sometimes even hugging, petting or grooming can provoke a growl or snap because of the similarity of these actions to behaviours that are displayed by aggressive dogs.
 Nevertheless, an aggressive dog may still be very affectionate and may even solicit petting and attention from you.

-You may have an aggression issue with your dog if :
+However when it comes to people, you may have an aggression issue with your dog if :

 - He/she resists obeying commands that he/she knows well.